SFTP and SSH into Docker Instance

 Once connected standard SFTP commands can be executed like get, or put.
 Here are a couple of examples to get a file or directory from the remote server to the local machine.

 There are more commands and options to expand SFTP's operational capabilities that can also include simple file or directory modifications.
 The last command that should run is exit, this closes the SFTP session.

 If rsync isn't an option to export data, then SFTP is the second best option at hand.
 It's relatively simple to copy an Instance's data with the following instructions.
 Take in mind that rsync has a more robust file transfer than sftp, since it hashes the file to make sure the file was transfered corectly.

 First, lets SFTP into the Instance, and then use the following command to preserve file structures and permissions.

 Here we are using the the following options:

 -a flag attempts to resume partial transfers of existing files. -f If this flag is specified, then fsync will be called after the file transfer has completed to flush the file to disk. -p flag specifies that full file permissions and access times are copied too. -R flag specifies that directories will be copied recursively.

-More information on SFTP's options can be found on the man page here.
+More information on SFTP's options can be found on the official manual page here.